Studying Abroad in Brussels, Belgium via ERASMUS

 I went to Belgium knowing only of its chocolates, waffles, beer and TinTin.
 The country does encompass these things, but it is also so much more.
 Brussels radiates a calm sense of craziness, where visitors go on pilgrimages to seek out a statue of a boy that urinates, where cartoon characters line its walls and fully grown men read comic strips on their way to work; and where the citizen’s jobs require them to debate how straight a banana may be or to deliberate exactly what constitutes butter.
 This eccentric city expanded my understanding of the world around me, broadened my horizons and taught me to be more socially accepting (in my final year at university I acted as a mentor to incoming Erasmus students).
 Belgium itself is currently politically unstable and yet Brussels is the political heart of Europe.
 In a country so confused about its very own identity, I found that I was able to define mine.

-Helena Bond graduated from The University of Exeter, O.K. in 2008 having read Economics and Politics.
+Helena Bond graduated from The University of Exete in 2008 in Economics and Politics.
 She both studied and interned during her year abroad in Brussels from September 2006 to May 2007.
-She plans to return to live in the Benelux in April.
+She plans to return to live in the Benelux.